Substance Abuse and Addiction Treatment Resources in Douglas

 Douglas, as is the case in most cities in Georgia, has fallen prey to the clutches of drugs.
 The National Center for Health Statistics estimates that 64,070 Americans died due to drug overdose.
 This is an increase of 21% over the 52,898 reported drug overdose deaths in 2015.
 Fentanyl, along with other synthetic opioids, is responsible for 20,145 deaths in 2016, which is 4,699 higher than that of heroin in the same year.
 Authorities have made significant efforts in curbing this terrifying trend by conducting various investigations and drug busts in Georgia.

 The society also needs to join the fight against drug and alcohol misuse rather than looking down upon those affected by this epidemic.
 Stigmatization is one of the challenges facing those in recovery and needs to stop.
 Drug and alcohol addiction, just like any other disease, requires proper treatment.
-Luckily, there are various drug rehab centers in Douglas, GA where patients can advice and medical attention.
-Familiarize yourself with different treatment programs by reading this guide.
+Luckily, there are various drug rehab centers where patients can seek advice and medical attention.

 You’re not alone in this struggle.